Cigna (CI) Q1 2017 Results - Earnings Call Transcript

 And the proof is in the pudding in terms of multiple years of lowest industry medical cost trend, last year below 4%.
 Targeted 4.5% to 5.5% for this your, performing in line with those expectations and moving forward.

-Now to try to come back to the core of your question, if you had to pin this down in terms of what would be the number one variable that sits in front of us right now, you'd still have to come back to the Individual market just because as an industry there's variability relative to that.
+Now to try to come back to the core of your question, if you had to pin us down in terms of what would be the number one variable that sits in front of us right now, you still have to come back to the Individual market just because as an industry there's variability relative to that.
 I would remind you it remains less than 5% of overall revenue for our organization.

 We're focused in seven states.
-We exited three states coming into 2017 where we couldn't get the recipe we wanted in place and the vast majority of what we're doing right now are aligned to the physician collaboratives and we performed, generally speaking, in line with our expectations for the first quarter.
+We exited three states coming into 2017 where we couldn't get the recipe we wanted in place, and the vast majority of what we're doing right now are aligned to the physician collaboratives and we performed, generally speaking, in line with our expectations for the first quarter.
 But there would be more variability in that than our other lines of business just because of the nature of that animal.
 But we're off to a start with the number of lives, the location of the lives, and the performance of those lives year-to-date, already.

 Peter Heinz Costa - Wells Fargo Securities LLC